When Do You Need Insurance?

 Contents in Your Home and Other Personal Items

 Creating a home inventory will tell you how much insurance you need for your personal property.
-Read more about Replacement Value and Actual Cash Value Options which can impact how much money you get for your contents or building.
+Read more about Replacement Value and Actual Cash Value Options which can impact how much money you get for your contents or building in a claim.

 Protecting Where You Live

-Consider the impact of losing where you live for a few months due to a water damage, fire, or other claims.
+Consider the impact of losing where you live for a few months due to water damage, fire, or other claims.
 Would you be able to pay for a place to live without insurance help?
 If not, then you need Additional Living Expense coverage.
 Additional Living Expense coverage is included in most residential insurance policies and covers the extra costs you incur when you are unable to live in your residence due to an insured loss that makes your home uninhabitable.

 Car Insurance for Older Cars

 Many people try and save money on car insurance by asking for the minimum insurance.
 The minimum insurance does not cover things like if a rock hits your windshield, you slide out of control while driving, or if the car catches fire, is vandalized, or stolen.
 You can choose whether you want full coverage on an older car, which would include the Liability, Collision, and Comprehensive coverages.
 Or, if you feel the value of the car is low, but don't want to insure for minimum coverage only, then you could insure for the comprehensive coverage, which will cover repairs like windshield damage or other risks like fire.

 Gap Insurance: Do You Need It?